lu-pl/gndentr/README.md

 GND EntR provides a general `GNDEntityResolver` class and also a small Command Line Interface.

+> For a quick overview checkout the CLI Examples below.

 ### GNDEntityResolver

 `GNDEntityResolver` resolves named entities (e.g. person names) against the GND API and constructs an [rdflib.Graph](https://rdflib.readthedocs.io/en/stable/apidocs/rdflib.html#rdflib.graph.Graph) instance based on the GND result set(s) fetched from the API.